StanfordBioinformatics/encode_utils/README.md

 # Latest news
 Feb.
 9, 2018

 The first, formal release is soon to come out in the next few days.
 There are lots of bug fixes, new test cases, and increased functionality.
-Stay tuned for the announcement for the upcoming release.
+Stay tuned for the announcement of the upcoming release.

 # encode_utils
 Tools that are useful to any ENCODE submitting group.
 Library and scripts are coded in Python.